 Just Another Required Course?

-As a student of managerial accounting, you quickly learn that operational controls are just as important as financial controls.
-The turnover ratio of employees in the customer service department isn’t expressly reflected in the company’s income statement or balance sheet; however, business leaders know that that turnover rate is an element embedded within the bottom line through onboarding costs, lost productivity and training time.
+As a student of managerial accounting in a quality MBA program, you quickly learn that operational controls are just as important as financial controls.
+The turnover ratio of employees in the customer service department isn’t expressly reflected in the company’s income statement or balance sheet; however, business leaders know that that turnover rate is an element embedded within the bottom line through recruitment and talent acquisition expenses, onboarding costs, lost productivity and training time.

 How does one choose between two equally good (or bad) choices?
 Which product lines are the most profitable?
 Will bundling products help or hinder revenue generation?
 Business leaders have to make these choices every day.

 Tactical execution and measurements need to be in place to determine the success of strategic plans to enter new markets, expand product offerings or sell off a well-established part of the business.
 To be effective, managerial accountants must have the skills to calculate, assess and communicate the options.

 Managerial accountants can now use accounting information systems and analytics software that employ artificial intelligence technologies to exponentially increase the potential of accounting analysis for decision-making.
 These technologies can automate many of the routine processes like historical data collection, basic analysis and reporting that traditionally fills the workday hours of financial accountants.
 They also have the capacity to analyze vast amounts of complex, decentralized data, providing unprecedented levels of predictive and even prescriptive analytics insight.